Yitzchak Berkovits: Career

-After ten years at the Mir, in 1983, Berkovits was asked by Rebbetzin Denah Weinberg to teach halakha (Jewish law) in her new seminary, EYAHT, the Aish HaTorah College of Jewish Studies for Women.
-Weinberg's husband, Rabbi Noah Weinberg, then appointed him as Menahel Ruchani (spiritual director) of Yeshivas Aish HaTorah in the Old City.
+After ten years at the Mir, in 1983, Berkovits was asked by the rebbetzin Denah Weinberg to teach Jewish law in her new seminary, EYAHT, the Aish HaTorah College of Jewish Studies for Women.
+Weinberg's husband, Noah Weinberg, then appointed him menahel ruchani or spiritual director of Yeshivas Aish HaTorah in the Old City of Jerusalem.
 During his 16 years with Aish HaTorah, Berkovits developed and supervised the yeshiva's rabbinic ordination program, graduating hundreds of students.

-In 2001, Berkovits left Aish HaTorah to found The Jerusalem Kollel, a three-year rabbinic ordination and training program which prepares rabbis and kiruv (outreach) counselors to serve communities in the Jewish diaspora.
+In 2001, Berkovits left Aish HaTorah to found The Jerusalem Kollel, a three-year rabbinic ordination and training program which prepares rabbis and kiruv (outreach) counsellors to serve communities in the Jewish diaspora.
 Berkovits is the rosh kollel.
 Hundreds of his students fill prominent positions around the globe.
-In the evenings, the kollel turns into a beis midrash (study hall) for advanced avreichim from the Mir and Brisk yeshivas who regard Berkovits as a halakhic authority.
+In the evenings, the kollel turns into a beth midrash (study hall) for advanced avreichim from the Mir and Brisk yeshivas who regard Berkovits as a halakhic authority.